What is the Dutch startup visa?

 The Netherlands promotes innovative businesses, whether Dutch or 'imported'.
 Several government agencies help startups find their feet in the Netherlands, such as TechLeap, NL Platform, and the Netherlands Point of Entry.
 Also see the article Orange Carpet: launching an innovative startup in the Netherlands.

 How do I apply?

-Your facilitator can submit your application for a startup visa to the Immigration and Naturalisation Service (Immigratie- en Naturalisatiedienst, IND), using the appropriate application form on their website.
+Your facilitator can submit your application for a Netherlands visa to the Immigration and Naturalisation Service (Immigratie- en Naturalisatiedienst, IND), using the appropriate application form on their website.
 Doing so involves providing information about yourself, your business plan and your proposed method of operation.

-Foreign nationals who have a valid residence permit and wish to change their residence permit to a residence permit for start-up entrepreneurs can also use that application form.
+Foreign nationals who have a valid residence permit and wish to change their residence permit to a residence permit for startup entrepreneurs can also use that application form.

 The application fee must be paid upon submitting the application.
 The residence permit can be collected from the IND office or one of the Expat Centers in the Netherlands.

 The application procedure can take a maximum of 3 months.